 One of the more notable and broadly popular congressional pandemic relief measures has been direct payments to millions of households.
-More are on their way soon: On March 11, a day after the House passed the final version of the American Rescue Plan, President Biden signed the $1.9 trillion stimulus plan, which means many Americans (including children) could receive a third $1,400 stimulus check in a matter of weeks.
+More are on their way soon: On March 11, a day after the House passed the final version of the American Rescue Plan, President Biden signed the $1.9 trillion stimulus plan into law.
+Now many Americans (including children) will receive a third $1,400 stimulus check in a matter of days.
 Here are the latest updates on who is getting a third stimulus check and when they may arrive.

 Despite nearly constant discussion of “stimulus checks” throughout the pandemic, Congress and the Trump administration only agreed on two.
 The first, offering $1,200 checks to adults with an additional $500 for children, was enacted in March of 2020 via the CARES Act.
 The second check provided $600 for adults and another $600 for children and was authorized by the omnibus appropriations and stimulus bill enacted at the end of December.

-There are two reasons that we are already talking about another package of stimulus legislation, and another round of stimulus checks, so soon.
 Nearly all Democrats and even some Republicans thought the December legislation was inadequate in size and scope (there was not, for example, any aid to state and local governments, a major Democratic priority).
-Meanwhile, the pandemic’s winter surge reached frightening new levels, vaccine distribution needs a major boost, and the economy as reflected in the December and January jobs reports is looking anemic.
+Meanwhile, the pandemic’s winter surge reached frightening new levels, vaccine distribution needs a major boost, and the economy, as reflected in the December and January jobs reports, is looking anemic.

-Joe Biden has made it clear since before the election that he would favor a new and expanded stimulus package upon taking office.
-And that has particular significance in terms of direct stimulus payments.
-There was significant bipartisan support for making that second check $2,000 instead of $600.
-So the new Biden administration will try to “plus up” the second check to that level with a third $1,400 check.
+Joe Biden made it clear since before the election that he would favor a new and expanded stimulus package upon taking office.
+Since there was significant bipartisan support for making that second check $2,000 instead of $600, the new Biden administration decided to “plus up” the direct payments with a third $1,400 check.

-As his first and top priority, Biden is offering a new stimulus package he’s calling the American Rescue Plan.
-Its centerpiece is the aforementioned third stimulus check.
-The $1,400-per-person payments would be made to adults, children, and for the first time, adult dependents.
-So, as Intelligencer’s Eric Levitz explains, “a single mother who cares for a child and a disabled sibling would receive a $4,200 check.”
+The $1,400-per-person payments will be made to adults, children, and for the first time, adult dependents.
+So, as Intelligencer’s Eric Levitz explains, “A single mother who cares for a child and a disabled sibling would receive a $4,200 check.”

-The eligibility standards, however, spurred a serious debate, with Republicans and some moderate Democrats like Joe Manchin complaining that distributing the new check amounts by the old CARES Act formula will wind up benefitting families that are not in need and will not spend the money in a way that will benefit the economy.
-The problem appears to have been solved in the House Ways and Means Committee, where legislation authorizing a new $1,400 check kept the old eligibility formula for the full check ($75,000 for individuals, $150,000 for couples) but accelerated the income phaseout so that families earning upward of $300,000 would no longer qualify for assistance.
+The eligibility standards, however, spurred a serious debate, with Republicans and some moderate Democrats like Joe Manchin complaining that distributing the new check amounts by the old CARES Act formula would wind up benefiting families who are not in need and will not spend the money in a way that will benefit the economy.
+Following modifications made in both Houses, the legislation will more sharply phase out payments for those with higher incomes.

-In addition to a third round of checks, the $1.9 trillion proposal has many other elements as well, including $400 in federal supplemental unemployment insurance through September; $350 billion in aid to state and local governments; $170 billion for schools and universities; $25 billion in rental assistance (along with an extension of the 2020 eviction moratorium until September) and $5 billion for those threatened with homelessness; big increases in the child tax credit and the earned income tax credit; paid leave for 109 million Americans; $40 billion for child care; $50 billion for COVID-19 testing; and $20 billion for COVID-19 vaccine distribution.
-The original proposal, which was almost entirely incorporated in the budget reconciliation bill passed by the House on February 27, also included a $15 minimum wage.
-But on February 26, the Senate parliamentarian ruled that that chamber’s special guidelines for budget reconciliation bills excluded the minimum wage provisions, which will now to proceed as separate legislation subject to a Senate filibuster.
+In addition to a third round of checks, the $1.9 trillion American Rescue Plan has many other elements, including $300 a week in federal supplemental unemployment insurance through September; $350 billion in aid to state and local governments; $170 billion for schools and universities; $25 billion in rental assistance (along with an extension of the 2020 eviction moratorium until September) and $5 billion for those threatened with homelessness; big increases in the child tax credit and the earned income tax credit; paid leave for 109 million Americans; $40 billion for child care; $50 billion for COVID-19 testing; and $20 billion for COVID-19 vaccine distribution.

-The decision to move the massive spending package through Congress via the budget reconciliation process meant that it could remain virtually intact, but it would require nearly all Democratic votes in both chambers.
-(The most a group of Senate Republicans offered was a $600 billion proposal that Biden rejected as inadequate after meeting with them.)
-Only two Democrats voted against the House bill, and not a single Republican supported it.
+The decision to move the massive spending package through Congress via the budget reconciliation process meant that it could remain virtually intact, but it would require the support of nearly all Democrats in both chambers.
+Ultimately, only two Democrats voted against the House bill, and not a single Republican supported it.
 The exclusion of the minimum wage provisions by the Senate parliamentarian eliminated the one issue on which Senate Democrats had been publicly divided (though only two, Joe Manchin and Kyrsten Sinema, objected to it).
-So at this point, it’s likely the reconciliation bill will be approved in that chamber on a strict 50-50 party-line vote of 50 to 49; Republican Dan Sullivan of Alaska was not present.
+On March 6, the Senate passed the bill on a party-line vote of 50 to 49; Republican Dan Sullivan of Alaska was not present.
 The final version then went back to the House, where it passed on a 220-211 vote, with no Republicans voting for it and just one Democrat voting against it.